Commercial auto insurance covers legal bills, medical expenses, and property damage if a business vehicle is involved in an accident.

 Your employees might be the safest drivers – but they still have to contend with other motorists on the road.
 An accident could lead to another person getting hurt, or your company car being totaled.
 Your business could end up paying tens of thousands of dollars, especially if there’s a lawsuit.

-Commercial auto insurance costs a median of $142 per month for small businesses, which is a bargain compared to the potential cost of an auto accident.
+Commercial auto insurance costs an average of $147 per month for small businesses, which is a bargain compared to the potential cost of an auto accident.

 If your professional service business owns a truck or any other vehicle, then you need commercial auto insurance.
 Company-owned vehicles must be covered by this policy.